 - a.
-As ordered on the Probation Form 45 the vendor shall provide: - (1) Individual Sex Offense-Specific Treatment (6012) to one (1) offender, - (2) Group Sex-Offense Specific Treatment (6022) to two (2) or more offenders but not more then ten (10), - (3) Family Sex-Offense Specific Treatment (6032) to an offender and one or more family members.
+As ordered on the Probation Form 45 the vendor shall provide: - "(1)" Individual Sex Offense-Specific Treatment (6012) to one (1) offender, - "(2)" Group Sex-Offense Specific Treatment (6022) to two (2) or more offenders but not more than ten (10), - "(3)" Family Sex-Offense Specific Treatment (6032) to an offender and one or more family members.
 The counselor may need to meet with family members without the offender present with USPO written approval.
-This project code is also appropriate for family members who have suffered victimization by the offender and/or to prepare family members for possible reunification, - (4) Group Sex Offense-Specific Treatment Readiness (6090) to two (2) or more offenders but no more than twelve (12).
+This project code is also appropriate for family members who have suffered victimization by the offender and/or to prepare family members for possible reunification, - "(4)" Group Sex Offense-Specific Treatment Readiness (6090) to two (2) or more offenders but no more than twelve (12).
 Treatment Readiness Group shall include offenders with little or no understanding of the cycle of sexual offenses.
 The attendance of one family member per offender shall be included in the unit price in Section B.

-a.
+- a.
 Sex offense-specific treatment (6012, 6022, 6032, and 6090) is provided by a licensed/certified psychiatrist, psychologist, or masters or doctoral level practitioner; who meets the standards of practice established by his/her state's regulatory board and adheres to the established ethics, standards and practices of state regulatory of state sex offender management board (where applicable).
-The individual shall practice within the generally accepted standards of practice of the individual's mental health profession, adhere to the Code of Ethics and Practice Standards and Guidelines published by the Association for the Treatment of Sexual Abusers (ATSA), and demonstrate competency according to the individual's respective professional standards and conduct all evaluations/treatment in a manner that is consistent with the reasonably accepted standard of practice in the sex offender evaluation/treatment community.
+The individual shall practice within the generally accepted standards of practice of the individual's mental health profession, adhere to the Code of Ethics and Practice Standards and Guidelines published by the Association for the Treatment of Sexual Abusers (ATSA), and demonstrate competency according to the individual's respective professional standards and conduct all evaluations/treatment in a manner that is consistent with the reasonably accepted standard of practice in the sex offender evaluation/treatment community. - b.
+Practitioners employ treatment methods that are supported by current professional research and practice. - c.
+Practitioners employ treatment methods that are based on a recognition of the need for long-term, comprehensive, offense-specific treatment for sex offenders.
+Self-help or time limited treatments shall be used only as adjuncts to long-term, comprehensive treatment. - d.
+The content of offense-specific treatment for sex offenders (6012, 6022, 6032 and 6090) shall be designed to and include: